jandelgado/rabtap/README.md

  -k, --insecure       allow insecure TLS connections (no certificate check).
  --tls-cert-file=CERTFILE A Cert file to use for client authentication.
  --tls-key-file=KEYFILE   A Key file to use for client authentication.
- --tls-ca-file=CAFILE     A CA Cert file to use for client authentication.
+ --tls-ca-file=CAFILE     A CA Cert file to use with TLS.
  --mode=MODE          mode for info command.
 One of "byConnection", "byExchange".
                       [default: byExchange].
  -n, --no-color       don't colorize output (also environment variable NO_COLOR).